Practical Dirac Majorana confusion theorem: Issues and Applicability: practical Dirac-Majorana Confusion Theorem and its exceptions

 The Eqs.~(31, 32) in Ref.~\cite{Kim:2021dyj} clearly show the unequal contributions from ``Direct term'' and ``Exchange term'', which satisfy our Eq.~\eqref{eq:direct-exchange-nonequal}

 unlike the weak neutral current processes.
-As explained in section~\ref{subsec:dmct} if we can measure/deduce the individual energy/momentum of the missing neutrino, then the pDMCT constraint will not apply.
+As explained in section~\ref{subsec:dmct} if we can measure or deduce the individual energy or momentum of the missing neutrino, then the pDMCT constraint will not apply.

 In Fig. \ref{fig:kinematics}, we show the general kinematics of $B^0 \to \mu^- \mu^+ \nu_\mu \bar{\nu}_\mu$ in the rest frame of $B$.
 The angles $\theta_n$ and $\phi$ are indeed inaccessible in general, as the neutrino pair goes missing.
-Therefore, for a physically useful differential decay rate we must integrate over both $\theta_n$ and $\phi$ i.e.\
+Therefore, for a physically useful differential decay rate we must integrate over both $\theta_n$ and $\phi$, i.e.\

 where $Y$ is the magnitude of 3-momentum of the di-muon system (muon pair with invariant mass $m_{\mu\mu}$) or di-neutrino system (neutrino pair with invariant mass $m_{\nu\nu}$) in the rest frame of $B^0$, $Y_m$ is the magnitude of 3-momentum of $\mu^\pm$ in the di-muon rest frame, $Y_n$ is the magnitude of 3-momentum of $\nu_\mu$ or $\overline{\nu}_\mu$ in the di-neutrino rest frame.
 It is straightforward to show that the difference between Dirac and Majorana cases, as shown in Eqs.
 (33, 34) of \cite{Kim:2021dyj}, is given by